supree98/greenbus/README.md

-# bluebus-app
+# greenbus
-BlueBus helps you find out the best-trusted buses that make your journey smooth!
+GreenBus helps you find out the best-trusted buses that make your journey smooth!